ip4-team/ionwatcherbot/README.md

  * rename or copy it to `IonWatcher.cfg`;
  * on line 6, replace `aDdYoUrToKenHere:AskBotFatherForIt` with your bot's token;
  * on line 8, replace `myserver.mydomain.edu` with your Torrent Server Browser address;
- * if needed, replace the default username on line 10;
+ * if needed, replace the default server username on line 10;
  * add your Telegram username as administrator on line 15, like this: `admins = MyTelegramUsername`.

 # Executing IonWatcherBot #